• Skip to primary navigation

 • Preheat the oven to 425 degrees F. Prepare a muffin pan with cooking spray or muffin liners.

-• In a separate bowl, combine the dry ingredients- flour, protein powder, baking powder, baking soda, salt, cinnamon, cornstarch, and pecans (if desired).
+• Add the flour, protein powder, cornstarch, cinnamon, baking powder, baking soda, salt and pecans (if using).

-• For the pecan crumble: Combine the butter and brown sugar with a fork or hand mixer.
-Add in the flour and pecans and mix until crumbly and mostly combined.
+• In a separate bowl, combine the butter and brown sugar with a fork.
+Add the flour and pecans and mix until crumbly and mostly combined.

-• Spoon the batter into the prepared muffin pan.
-Sprinkle the muffins evenly with the pecan crumble Bake muffins for 5 minutes at 425 degrees F….then with muffins staying in the oven, reduce heat to 350 degrees F. Bake muffins here for 13-15 minutes more.
+• Bake muffins for 5 minutes at 425 F, then with muffins staying in the oven, reduce heat to 350 F. Bake muffins here for 13-15 minutes more.

 • Remove from oven and allow to cool in the pan for a few minutes before transferring to a wire rack to cool completely.
-Serve with cream cheese (if desired) and enjoy!
+Serve with cream cheese, if desired, and enjoy!

 Notes